-Once you've got your Site Dashboard mastered, you might want to drill down on some specific areas of your content, such as a branded content campaign or a specific section.
+Once you've got your Site Dashboard mastered, you might want to drill down on some specific areas of your content, such as a branded content campaign or a specific content initiative.
 If that’s the case, you need a Campaign Dashboard.

 From your Site Dashboard, click the gear icon in the upper left-hand corner to access your settings page.
 From the menu on the right, choose 'Campaigns ' — if any Campaign Dashboards have already been created on your Site Dashboard, they'll be listed.
 You'll see a button labeled 'Create New Campaign,' which is — you guessed it — the one you want to click.

 Use the input fields to fill in the tags, categories, and authors that define your campaign.
 As always, these are based on the data you’ve passed to us via your CMS.
 Once the Campaign Dashboard is created, you can go back and add new tags, categories, or authors to the Dashboard from the settings page.
 Once a tag, category, or author is added to a Campaign Dashboard, it can’t be removed.

 Within a single input field, each item is “or'd” while the input fields themselves are “and'd.”
 For example, say you entered the below data:

 Tags: puppies, kittens, chinchillas